 F is for FEATURES

 Pop stars get lonely.
-They'll often invite their close personal friends - be it Pitbull or Nicki Minaj - over to the studio where they'll work closely together to create something unique that draws out the best in both of them.
-Or, they'll shamelessly whack a rapper on a song to get to number 1 (Katy Perry), replace one rapper with another so they can pretend to be lesbians in the video (J.Lo's Booty) or feed off other people's star power in the hope some might rub off on them (Jessie J with Bang Bang).
+They'll often invite their close personal friends — be they Pitbull or Nicki Minaj — over to the studio where they'll work closely together to create something unique that draws out the best in both of them.
+Or, they'll shamelessly whack a rapper on a song to get to number one (Katy Perry), replace one rapper with another so they can pretend to be lesbians in the video (J.Lo's Booty) or feed off other people's star power in the hope some might rub off on them (Jessie J, Bang Bang).

 G is for GETTING OLD

-Pop exists in the present so it sort of makes sense that much of what makes the pop industry tick is down to age.
-Radio 1 choose who to play based on the perceived age of an act's fanbase (Kylie's out, Foo Fighters are in, for example), while judgments become harsher when a (usually female) pop star passes a certain age.
-But pop's central driving force always starts with the song, which can render your birthday irrelevant if its a stone cold, undeniable classic (see Cher's Believe, Madonna's Hung Up, Mariah Carey's #Beautiful and so on).
+Pop exists in the present so it sort of makes sense that much of what makes the pop industry tick is youth.
+Radio 1 choose who to play based on the perceived age of an act's fan base (Kylie's out, Foo Fighters are in, for example), and judgments become harsher when a (usually female) pop star passes a certain age.
+But pop's central driving force always starts with the song, which can render your birthday irrelevant if it's a stone-cold, undeniable classic (see Cher's Believe, Madonna's Hung Up, Mariah Carey's #Beautiful and so on).

 H is for HAIR